 Angel enjoys working with clients to understand the unique business interests involved in each case and developing litigation strategies that further those interests.
 Her creative and strategic approach has resulted in widespread favorable successes for her clients at all stages of litigation—on appeal, at trial, on motions, Markman rulings, and key transfer motions.

 - High Voltage Beverages, LLC v.
-The Coca-Cola Company - Won jury verdict of no infringement following a two-week trademark infringement trial, which also included successfully excluding testimony from one of the nation’s leading trademark experts.
+The Coca-Cola Company – Represented The Coca-Cola Company in a trademark infringement case involving allegations that The Coca-Cola Company’s VAULT brand infringed the plaintiff’s VOLT mark.
+As trial counsel, won verdict of no infringement following a two-week jury trial.
+Successfully excluded testimony from one of the nation’s leading likelihood-of-confusion survey experts.

 - Ethox Chemical Co., LLC v.
-The Coca-Cola Company – Following a bench trial, obtained judgment of no damages in a case involving alleged trade secret theft of gas barrier additive technology.
-The decision was affirmed on appeal by the Federal Circuit.
+The Coca-Cola Company – Represented The Coca-Cola Company in a case involving alleged trade secret theft of gas barrier additive technology and a related patent inventorship claim.
+Served as trial counsel and obtained a judgment of no damages, which was affirmed on appeal by the Federal Circuit.

-- Digital Reg of Tex, LLC v.
-Zynga, Inc. – Won motion to transfer out of the Eastern District of Texas to the Northern District of California.
-Won motion to compel sufficient infringement contentions.
+- Digital Reg of Texas, LLC v.
+Zynga, Inc. – Represented Zynga in a patent infringement case involving digital rights management technology.
+Won transfer out of the Eastern District of Texas to the Northern District of California.
 Case settled shortly thereafter.